 - The Road – The conditions of the road can have an impact in vehicular accidents, whether it is a pothole or faulty street lighting.

 - The Vehicle Manufacturer – if the manufacturer of the vehicle you were travelling in failed in their duty to protect occupants of the vehicle, they may be at fault.

 There are many ways in which responsibility might be attributed and the above list is by no means exhaustive.
 For instance, the driver might be considered responsible if they were using their mobile phone while driving; if they had been consuming alcohol; if they had been deliberately contravening road safety advice; or if they failed to guarantee a passenger’s safety to a reasonable degree.
 All of these considerations might be relevant in your claim.

 When filing a claim as the passenger, it can help to seek legal advice.
 A complicated scenario with overlapping responsibilities can be clarified with the aid of experience and expertise.
 Contact our team if you are unsure of the potential negligence concerning your accident.

+“How much money can a passenger in a car accident get in the UK?” is a common question proposed to our expert advisors.
 With regards to compensation claims involving a passenger being injured in a car accident, there are a number of parties who might be required to pay the compensation amount.
 Depending on whether it is a driver, a local government body, or a vehicle manufacturer, the claims process might be different.